Wideband Search for Axionlike Dark Matter Using Octupolar Nuclei in a Crystal

-Furthermore, the narrow ${}^7F_0\to {}^5D_0$ transition of Eu$^{3+}$ enables optical state control of the europium ions, which leads to fast state preparation, low-noise readout of the nuclear spin states, and simultaneous interrogation of the oppositely-polarized ensembles.
-Finally, the large number of Eu$^{3+}$ ions in available in the crystal results in high sensitivity to ALP signals.
+Furthermore, the narrow ${}^7F_0\to {}^5D_0$ transition of Eu$^{3+}$ enables optical control of the europium ions, which leads to fast state preparation, low-noise readout of the nuclear spin states, and simultaneous interrogation of the oppositely polarized ensembles.
+Finally, the large number of Eu$^{3+}$ ions available in the crystal results in high sensitivity to ALP signals.

-To quantify the above discussion, we note that ALPs result in a time-varying value of the dimensionless $\bar{\theta}$ parameter of quantum chromodynamics (QCD) \cite{stadnik_axion_2014}.
+To quantify the sensitivity, we note that the ALP dark matter field performs nearly coherent oscillations at a frequency $f_\mrm{ALP}=m_ac^2/h$, where $m_a$ is the ALP mass, with a small frequency spread due to the velocity dispersion of dark matter in the Galactic halo.
+The oscillating ALP field produces a time-varying value of the dimensionless $\theta$ parameter of QCD~\cite{stadnik_axion_2014},

+$\theta$ in this equation is the physical CP-violating parameter including the phase of the determinant of the quark mass matrix, $C_G$ is the gluon coupling constant ($C_G=1$ for the QCD axion)~\cite{roussy_experimental_2021}, $f_a$ is the ultrahigh energy scale associated with ALP formation, and $a(t)$ is the ALP field at the location of the experiment.
+The amplitude of the ALP field is estimated, assuming that ALPs are the sole source of dark matter, by setting the local dark matter (DM) energy density, $\rho_{\rm DM} = m_a^2 \avg{a^2}$.